Federal hiring is nearly frozen. For those who can hire, a new roadblock has emerged

 "I'm telling you right now, that's not happening… the reality is, Veterans benefits aren't getting cut," Collins said in a recent statement.
 "In fact, we are actually giving and improving services."

-"The assurances Secretary Collins gave veterans that VA doctors and nurses would be exempt from Trump's disastrous VA hiring freeze mean nothing when OPM is blocking the Department from hiring for these already understaffed positions," said Sen. Richard Blumenthal (D-Ct.) in a statement sent to NPR.
+"The assurances Secretary Collins gave veterans that VA doctors and nurses would be exempt from Trump's disastrous VA hiring freeze mean nothing when OPM is blocking the Department from hiring for these already understaffed positions," said Sen. Richard Blumenthal, D-Conn., in a statement sent to NPR.

 "These actions once again make it clear: this Administration is careless and unapologetic as it seeks to dismantle VA by preventing the Department from filling critical vacancies to deliver timely health care and veterans benefits," he concluded.